 So now that you know more about carrots than you ever expected to know, let's get back to the recipe!

-This Moroccan carrot salad is very easy to make.
-The flavor of mint is what really gives this salad a refreshing taste.
+The mint is what really gives this salad a refreshing taste.
 You can use sliced carrots or shredded carrots for this recipe.
 If you are making this recipe with sliced carrots I like to cook my carrots until they are just a bit tender.
 I like to make it with raw shredded or spiral cut carrots.

-The best part is that this Moroccan carrot salad goes well with everything that comes off the grill.
-It’s also delicious as an appetizer, or even as a topping for a regular salad.
+The best part is that this particular Moroccan food goes well with everything that comes off the grill.
+It's also delicious as an appetizer, or even as a topping for a regular salad.
 You can put this salad together in about 20 minutes.
 My advice is to make ahead of time so the carrots can be infused with all the flavors.

 For the dressing for this salad I used my authentic Moroccan spice blend: ras el hanout.